 2. You can get inspired by the latest horticultural trends

 Gardening, like any art, is constantly evolving.
-New innovations in landscaping and design push the limits of what was once thought possible, and trends emerge, disappear, and re-emerge.
+Innovations in landscaping and design push the limits of what was once thought possible, and trends emerge, disappear, and re-emerge.
 So, if you’re looking for some ideas to use in your own green space, the gardens on display at the show are packed with impressive planting and design.

 There are lots of gardens to see this year – each with cutting-edge design and trending plants.
 The Centrepoint Garden, by famed designer Cleve West, and The RHS and Eastern Eye Garden of Unity, which aims to promote diversity and inclusion in horticulture, are two examples of eagerly anticipated installations.